Santiago Pereira

-Santiago Pereira (22 May 1912 – 2 February 1960) was a Portuguese playwright, stage director, lyricist, drama teacher, and musician known for his work in khell (street play) productions.
+Santiago Pereira (22 May 1912 – 2 February 1960) was a Goan playwright, stage director, lyricist, drama teacher, and musician known for his work in khell (street play) productions.

 Early life

 Santiago Pereira was born on 22 May 1912 in the village of Cotombi, Goa which was part of the Portuguese colonial territory of Portuguese India at the time during Portuguese Empire (now in India).
 Pereira's father, Vitorino Pereira, worked as a toddy tapper, while his mother was Fortuliana Nogueira.
 Pereira received his early education at the Paroda government school, where he completed the primeiro grau (first grade) curriculum taught in the Portuguese language.

 Pereira later transferred to the Chandor parochial school, where he received training in Western classical music through participation in the church choir.
 He demonstrated talent and versatility, becoming proficient in playing the violin, saxophone, clarinet, double bass, and trumpet.
 Initially, Pereira focused his musical efforts on mastering the saxophone and joined the then-popular band led by mestri Domingo.
 Concurrently, Pereira continued the family tradition of toddy tapping.
 Upon the death of his father, Pereira undertook the role of financially supporting his mother and two sisters.